yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-connect/connect-cloud-shell.md

 - Sessions are limited to 15 minutes.
 If your session disconnects, close the browser tab and start a new session.
 - Cloud shell only has access to a subset of ysqlsh [meta-commands](#ysqlsh-meta-commands-in-cloud-shell).

-{{< tip title="Cloud shell limitations" >}}
+{{< tip title="Cloud shell known issues" >}}

 Cloud shell is updated regularly.
-Check the [known issues list](../../release-notes/#known-issues-in-cloud-shell) in the release notes for the most-current list of limitations and known issues.
+Check the [known issues list](../../release-notes/#known-issues-in-cloud-shell) in the release notes for the most-current list of known issues.

 {{< /tip >}}